fusion-jena/rdf-property-and-datatype-usage-scanner/readme.md

-# RDF Datatype Usage Scanner
+# RDF Property and Datatype Usage Scanner

 This is a tool to survey the usage of properties and datatypes in RDF dataset files (as the [Web Data Commons](http://webdatacommons.org/)) on the web.